DylanSatow/ObsidianTrueCopiot/CONTRIBUTING.md

-# Contributing to Obsidian Smart Composer
+# Contributing to Obsidian True Copilot

-We welcome contributions to Obsidian Smart Composer!
+We welcome contributions to Obsidian True Copilot!
 This document will guide you through the process of contributing to the project.

 ## Development Workflow

 1. Clone the repository to your Obsidian vault's plugins directory:

    ```
-   git clone https://github.com/glowingjade/obsidian-smart-composer.git /path/to/your/vault/.obsidian/plugins/obsidian-smart-composer
+   git clone https://github.com/DylanSatow/ObsidianTrueCopiot.git /path/to/your/vault/.obsidian/plugins/obsidian-true-copilot
    ```

 2. Navigate to the plugin directory:

    ```
-   cd /path/to/your/vault/.obsidian/plugins/obsidian-smart-composer
+   cd /path/to/your/vault/.obsidian/plugins/obsidian-true-copilot
    ```

 3. Run the following commands to install dependencies and start the development server: